Tom Ford wraps up New York Fashion Week with glam disco show | ExBulletin

 Tom Ford wraps up New York Fashion Week with glam disco show

-NEW YORK The champagne was cold and the front row star was studded on Sunday night as Tom Ford closed New York Fashion Week at Lincoln Center with a spring / summer collection of hopeful and glitzy glam.

-Her 120 guests wearing obligatory masks sat on long, soft white couches at the David H. Koch Theater as Ford models walked in capris and sets of electric blue and pink jackets, party looks in purple sequins and dresses. embellished gold jackets at the same time as its soundtrack kept the party going.
+Her 120 guests wearing obligatory masks sat on long, plush white sofas at the David H. Koch Theater as Ford models walked in capris and sets of electric blue and pink jackets, party looks in purple sequins and dresses. embellished gold jackets at the same time as its soundtrack kept the party going.

 Ford, in his show notes, called the Sports Party Color Splash Show the ’90s take from the’ 70s that evokes the laid-back and bright vibe of Los Angeles, where he lives.